lishen/end2end-all-conv/README.md

 | INbreast  | VGG16  | \[512-512-1024\]x2  | 0.95  | 0.96  | [download](https://drive.google.com/open?id=0B1PVLadG_dCKUnQwYVhOd2NfQlk)  |

 - Inference level augmentation is obtained by horizontal and vertical flips to generate 4 predictions.
-- The scores are single model AUC and prediction averaged AUC.
+- The listed scores are single model AUC and prediction averaged AUC.
 - 3 Model averaging on DDSM gives AUC of 0.91
 - 2 Model averaging on INbreast gives AUC of 0.96.